fortellerq/notes/proxmox/README.md

 blacklist snd_hda_codec_hdmi
 blacklist i915
 ```
+For some strange reason, if I don't blacklist i915, which is a kernel module for Intel graphics, my NVidia Geforce 6600 seems to be grabbed by Proxmox and stops working for passthrough.
+Strange.

 If there are more than 1, we can select the one we want to output by forcing PCM and CTL to output to the card id number.
 ```